cloudimpl/ByteDB/README.md

 - ✅ Fixed WHERE clause operators (AND, OR, BETWEEN, NOT BETWEEN)
 - ✅ Fixed SQL string functions (CONCAT, UPPER, LOWER, LENGTH)
 - ✅ Fixed GROUP BY with aggregate functions
-- ✅ Fixed CASE expression evaluation
+- ✅ Fixed CASE expression evaluation and ORDER BY compatibility
 - ✅ Fixed EXISTS and IN subqueries
 - ✅ Fixed query optimization rules (column pruning, join ordering)
 - ✅ Added support for subqueries in SELECT clause